RigoBlock/rigoblock-monorepo/packages/api/docs/guides/usage_example.md

 ```

 -   The transactionFee is in **basis points**, where each basis point represents 0.01%.
 The maximum value is **100** as the transaction fee cannot be higher than 1%.
+-   By default, the transaction fee is 0 when a new Drago is created
 -   20% of the transaction fee goes to the DAO, while the rest is for the pool's wizard